combobulate/MyGoals/README.md

 * Add save/load functionality
 * Add time tracking
 * Add search function for partial string match
+* Add ability to clear all goals
+* Add ability to have multiple goal lists
 * Make it look less ugly
 * and more!